The 25 Top Things to Do in La Paz Mexico + Practical Tips

 Even though you will love La Paz, there are many other pretty cities that you should visit while you are there.

-So you can either go in one day on your own, take an organized tour, or go for a couple of days and visit the pretty Mexican Pueblo Magico Todos Santos or the popular San Cabo Lucas.
+So you can either go in one day on your own, take an organized tour, or go for a couple of days and visit the pretty Mexican Pueblo Magico Todos Santos or the popular Cabo San Lucas.

 21. Experience the Nightlife